 - Where the EU has designated a country as providing an adequate level of data protection;

-- Through model contracts or binding corporate rules; or
+- Through standard contractual clauses or binding corporate rules; or

 - By complying with an approved certification mechanism, e.g. EU-US Privacy Shield.